Diffuse Interstitial Lung Disease

 - Blood tests: These tests may help identify autoimmune diseases, such as scleroderma and rheumatoid arthritis, which can be associated with interstitial lung disease.

-- Spirometry: This is a test of lung function, in which the patient exhales quickly and forcefully through a tube connected to a machine that measures how much air the lungs can hold and how quickly the air moves in and out of the lungs.
-Spirometry can help determine if there is a problem getting air into the lungs (restriction, such as fibrosis) or out of the lungs (obstruction, such as asthma).
+- Spirometry: This is a test of lung function, in which the patient exhales quickly and forcefully through a tube to measure how much air the lungs can hold and how quickly the air moves in and out of the lungs.
+Spirometry can help determine if there is a problem getting air into (restriction, such as fibrosis) or out of the lungs (obstruction, such as asthma).

-- Pulse oximetry: This test uses a small device placed on a fingertip to measure the oxygen saturation of the blood.
-It shines a specific wavelength of light though the end of the finger to painlessly measure the amount of oxygen.
+- Pulse oximetry: This test uses a small device placed on a fingertip.
+By shining a specific wavelength of light through the end of the finger it painlessly measures the amount of oxygen in the blood.

-- Chest x-ray: The patterns of lung damage associated with various types of interstitial lung disease are often identifiable on chest x-rays.
+- Chest x-ray: The patterns of lung damage associated with various interstitial lung diseases are often identifiable on chest x-rays.
 Chest x-rays may also be used to track the progression of interstitial lung disease.
-See the Safety page for more information about x-rays.
+See Radiation Dose in X-ray and CT Exams for more information about x-rays.

 - CT imaging of the chest: Computed tomography (CT), including a specific technique known as high resolution CT, is used to see fine detail of the interstitium that may not be visible on a chest x-ray.
 In some cases, a specific diagnosis (such as idiopathic pulmonary fibrosis) can be confirmed based on the CT appearance, potentially avoiding the need for lung biopsy.
 A CT scan can also often help determine the extent of damage to the lungs, guide biopsy when needed, and help determine appropriate treatment(s).
-See the Safety page for more information about x-rays.
+See Radiation Dose in X-ray and CT Exams for more information about x-rays.

-- Surgical biopsy: A surgical biopsy may be needed to obtain a larger tissue sample than is possible with bronchoscopy.
-During this procedure, surgical instruments and a small camera are inserted through two or three small incisions between ribs, allowing a physician to see and remove tissue samples from the lungs.
+- Surgical biopsy: A surgical biopsy may be needed to obtain a larger piece of lung than is possible with bronchoscopy.
+During this procedure, surgical instruments and a small camera are inserted through two or three small incisions between the ribs, allowing a surgeon to obtain a small piece of lung tissue.

 How is diffuse interstitial lung disease treated?

-Treatment depends on the cause of the interstitial disease and the health status of the patient.
+Treatment depends on the cause of the interstitial lung disease and the overall health of the patient.
 Various drugs may be prescribed to reduce inflammation in the lungs and/or to suppress the immune system.